jamonserrano/state-of-autoplay/README.md

-# State of Autoplay on the Web
+# The State of Autoplay on the Web

 Playback of any media that includes audio is generally blocked if the playback is programmatically initiated in a tab which has not yet had any user interaction.
 Browsers may additionally choose to block under other circumstances (see below).